 You will be part of a lively academic community: many lectures, conferences, film screenings, social events, concerts, and cultural experiences take place each year.
-You can also join the student-run Spanish Club and CBL related events.
+You can also join the student-run Spanish Club and CEL related events.
 As a senior, you’ll have the opportunity to become a member of the National Spanish Honor Society, to be recognized in the Spanish Service Learning Awards, and to be considered for the Walter J. Langford Award for Excellence in Spanish.

 Studying Spanish at ND opens the door to a variety of possibilities and unique experiences-locally and globally.
 There are multiple opportunities to travel, study, and work in a Spanish-speaking country or community:

-- Locally—Spanish Community-Based Learning (CBL)
+- Locally—Spanish Community-Engaged Learning (CEL)